astridx/meinblog/sik/r/babel-module-resolver/index.md

 ---
-title: "How to use Babel Module Resolver"
+title: 'How to use Babel Module Resolver'
-description: "By Example: You will learn how to use Babel Module Resolver for your JavaScript application to convert absolute/relative paths to aliases.
-We will also cover ESLint ..."
+description: 'By Example: You will learn how to use Babel Module Resolver for your JavaScript application to convert absolute/relative paths to aliases.
+We will also cover ESLint ...'
-date: "2019-09-01T13:56:46+02:00"
+date: '2019-09-01T13:56:46+02:00'
-categories: ["Web Development", "Tooling", "ESLint", "Babel"]
+categories: ['Web Development', 'Tooling', 'ESLint', 'Babel']
-keywords: ["babel module resolver", "babel module resolver eslint"]
+keywords: ['babel module resolver', 'babel module resolver eslint']
-hashtags: ["#100DaysOfCode", "#Git"]
+hashtags: ['#100DaysOfCode', '#Git']
-banner: "./images/banner.jpg"
+banner: './images/banner.jpg'
-contribute: ""
+contribute: ''
-author: ""
+author: ''
 ---

 <Sponsorship />